Dripdrop12/ipardalis/content/blog/tarehy/index.md

 {{< load-photoswipe >}}

-Tsara Tarehy means attractive in Malagasy.
+Tarehy's name comes from "Tsara Tarehy" which means attractive in Malagasy.
 We named the two sisters from [Manjaka x Lokana]({{< ref "/blog/manjaka-lokana.md" >}}) Tsara and Tarehy :).
 Check out that clutch to see how consistent their YBBB phenotypes were.
 It is a very good proxy for what these two sisters bring to the table: great yellows and bars that shift from Landy to Manjaka's blues.
 Very good complement to our existing lines!

 {{< no_num_gallery dir="/img/ambilobe/tarehy" more=" | Female Ambilobe Panther Chameleon"/>}}